pristinaai/nx3/README.md

 ## Why NX3?

-- **Single, self-contained package**: Keep your geometry, metadata, and ML/AI artifacts together.
+- **Single, self-contained package**: Keep your geometry, metadata, and ML/AI Lora models together.
 - **Built on open standards**: The 3D model is in `.glb` (binary glTF), which is widely supported by engines, tools, and converters.
-- **Extensible**: The `.txt` and `.safetensor` files can contain anything you like, from user instructions to advanced model weights—no format policing.
+- **Extensible Metadata**: The `.json` file contains information about the AI Image generation engine used for the lora, Flux or SDXL as examples.
+And information on if the lora is local or a URL.
 - **Easy to create and open**: Zip your files, rename to `.nx3`, and you’re done.
 Tools that understand NX3 can parse it automatically.

 ---